cvat-ai/cvat/site/README.md

 depending on the location of the file in which the shortcode is used).
 You can also set the separator (the default is `,`).
-By default, the table is inserted in a hidden form so that the table is inserted in an expanded form, add `details="false"`.
+By default, the table is inserted in a hidden form to change the form to an expanded, add `details="false"`.

 #### Repolink